spinklerz/Projects/Networking_And_Security/Network_Monitoring/README.md

 ### Conclusion
 While Prometheus did detect DoS attacks, the latency issue is a significant concern.
 In a real-world scenario:
-- Rapid detection and prevention are critical for maintaining system availability.
+- Rapid detection and prevention are essential for availability.
-- If integrated with an Intrusion Prevention System (IPS), delays or inconsistent metrics could be detrimental.
+- If integrated with an Intrusion Prevention System (IPS), delays or inconsistent metrics need to be accounted for.

 ### Final Thoughts
     Pros:
     Easy to set up
     Provides valuable system metrics

     Cons:
     Overhead and latency in metric collection